Shivanikanodia/Fraud-Detection-Engine-/README.md

 ### Feature Importance for feature contribution towards prediction:

-Provides which features contributed most toward our target, it uses split of decisions tress and where the information gain was maximum with min loss.
+Performed Feature Importance  which features contributed most toward our target.
+It uses split of decisions tress, where the information gain was maximum with min loss.

-Model is most driven by merchant category, transaction amount and spending patterns, and whether the card is present during the transaction — likely important indicators of fraud or transaction legitimacy.
+As a result, model iwas most driven by merchant category, transaction amount and spending patterns, and whether the card is present during the transaction — likely important indicators of fraud or transaction legitimacy.

 ---